rewpparo/rw_garage/readme.md

 # A very customizable garage script for ESX.
-Rewritten from scratch with esx_garage as an inspiration
+Rewritten from scratch by Rewpparo with esx_garage as an inspiration.

 ## Features :
  - Store your character's cars and retrieve them in garage spots
  - Uses esx onesync for persistant server side vehicles